luciusmagn/magnusi.tech/posts/huoh.md

 People were screaming from all around.
 Perhaps, it was the whole city.
 The sky started to darken.

-Strange soldiers in black gear started flooding the city, coming from near the powerplant.
+Strange soldiers in black gear started flooding the city, coming from near the power plant.
 There were probably thousands of them in the city.

 Gunfire all around.